awsdocs/aws-amplify-console-user-guide/doc_source/running-tests.md

       - '**/*.png'
       - '**/*.mp4'
 ```
 +  **preTest** \- Install all the dependencies required to run Cypress tests\.
-Amplify Console uses [mochaawesome](https://github.com/adamgruber/mochawesome) to generate a report to view your test results and [wait\-on](https://github.com/jeffbski/wait-on) to set up the localhost server during the build\.
+Amplify Hosting uses [mochaawesome](https://github.com/adamgruber/mochawesome) to generate a report to view your test results and [wait\-on](https://github.com/jeffbski/wait-on) to set up the localhost server during the build\.
 +  **test** \- Run cypress commands to execute tests using mochawesome\.
 +  **postTest** \- The mochawesome report is generated from the output JSON\.
 +  **artifacts>baseDirectory** \- The directory from which tests are run\.